Is Russia Preparing for War with the West -- World War III?

 , Copyright © SecretsofSurvival.com

 Continued Below ...

 How to Survive A Russian Invasion of the United States

 A nightmare scenario from the Cold War finally unfolds.
 Russia invades the United States, decimating cities, seizing soft targets and critical infrastructure.
 Think you're safe out in the countryside?
 Not if you live near one of these "10 soft targets of strategic importance" ...

 Are you ready for a major war?
 Expect economic collapse.
 Expect martial law.
 Expect a breakdown of society and mass food shortages.
 How to survive and prepare so this day doesn't take you by surprise.

 The Best Emergency Food Methods For Keeping Your Family Alive

 A second catastrophe promises to follow in the foot steps of a first -- it's a catastrophic food shortage.
 The time to prepare for that is now.
 Lessons passed down by expert preppers on storing up emergency food on a budget...

-Editor's Note: This article was written just prior to Russia's invasion of Georgia in 2008 -- and several months before Russia's invasion of Ukraine in 2014, just a few days ago.
-Consider Russia's invasion of Georgia and then 6 years later the Ukraine as evidence pointing to Russia preparing for major war -- and why the U.S. should be on edge.
+Editor's Note: This article was written just prior to Russia's invasion of Georgia in 2008 -- and several months before Russia's invasion of Ukraine in 2014.
+Consider Russia's invasion of Georgia and the Ukraine as well as it's military build up in and around Syria as evidence pointing to Russia preparing for major war -- and why the U.S. should be on edge.

 Of course, there are plenty of things these days to pay attention to in the news nowadays.
 Climate change as some people call it, religious fervor and nuclear threats from the Middle East, ice storms in the Midwest, and we could go on and on and on.